 Amelia (Millie) Mannering

 An upbringing filled with adventure has given Millie the opportunity to explore some of New Zealand’s most remote coastal and alpine areas.
 From a young age, the enchanting marine world captivated her.
-Millie’s fascination began with the discovery of alien-like species in shallow rockpools and the excitement and curiosity to understand the underwater world has only continued to grow.
+Millie’s fascination began with the discovery of alien-like species in shallow rock pools and the excitement and curiosity to understand the underwater world has only continued to grow.

-At 17, Millie enrolled in a Bachelor of Science in Zoology and Marine Science at the University of Otago, New Zealand.
+At 17, Millie enrolled in a Bachelor of Science in Zoology and Marine Science program at the University of Otago, New Zealand.
 As Millie studied and learnt to dive, her desire to protect the marine environment and its inhabitants was ignited.
-She has investigated the effect of anthropogenic activity on marine ecosystems through bioacoustics research at Leigh Marine Laboratory as well as oceanographic research in Doubtful Sound, Fiordland.
+She has investigated the effect of anthropogenic activity on marine ecosystems through bioacoustics research at Leigh Marine Laboratory, as well as oceanographic research in Doubtful Sound, Fiordland.
 Millie also was a volunteer for the Department of Conservation on various conservation projects on predator-free islands surrounding the mainland of New Zealand.

 Millie pursued a Master of Science (Marine Science) degree at the University of Otago with field work based at the Lizard Island Research Station, Great Barrier Reef.
 Her research examined the impact of microplastic exposure on predator-prey interactions of coral reef fish.
 Based on her academic merit and research potential, she was awarded a University of Otago Master’s Research Scholarship as well as the John Jillett Prize for the best thesis proposal.
-Millie also represented New Zealand through her selection as a delegate on the 32nd Ship for World Youth Programme in 2020.
+In 2020, Millie represented New Zealand through her selection as a delegate on the 32nd Ship for World Youth Programme.
 Whilst sailing aboard the Nippon Maru from Japan to Mexico, she fostered her leadership capability and gained a global perspective on environmental issues and solutions.